Family Insurance Planning

 - How can insurance be used to cover the risk?

-The chart below can help you decide how to handle each risk and provide a guideline for deciding on the need for insurance.
+The chart following can help you decide how to handle each risk and provide a guideline for deciding on the need for insurance.

 Cost of Occurrence